 No ideas of where to go for summer vacation?
-Find a cheap flight and head off to the sunny shores of California and the City on the Bay.
-There are some great free things to do in San Francisco.
-If you’re looking for a city with the bonus of being on the ocean where you can have an action packed itinerary that won’t cost you a year’s salary, San Fran is it.
-Take a look at some of these great ways to holiday on a budget.
+Find a cheap flight and head off to the sunny shores of California and the City by the Bay.
+There are some great free things to do in San Francisco, from world-class museums to iconic landmarks.
+If you’re looking for a city with the bonus of being on the ocean where you can have an action-packed itinerary that won’t cost you a year’s salary, San Fran is it.
+Whether you are exploring San Francisco on a budget or just looking for local secrets, take a look at some of these great ways to holiday without breaking the bank.

 1. Free Attractions

-Of all the free things to do in San Francisco, walking across the 1.7 mile Golden Gate Bridge is one of the most popular attractions.
-It’s free, open to foot and bike traffic during daylight hours, and offers striking views.
+Of all the free things to do in San Francisco, walking across the 1.7-mile Golden Gate Bridge is one of the most popular attractions.
+It’s free, open to foot and bike traffic during daylight hours, and offers striking views of the Pacific and the city skyline.
 You could also take a free tour with San Francisco City Guides, exploring a number of historical buildings and neighborhoods.
 Ghirardelli Square costs nothing, and you might even get a free piece of chocolate.
 If you like history, visit the San Francisco Maritime National Historical Park, where you can see historical ships, or the Cable Car Museum where you can see antique cable cars, an important part of San Francisco’s transportation history.

 2. Free Food and Drink